-3 Survival Horror Games You Shouldn’t Play at Night
+3 Scary Horror Games to Play at Night

 Survival horror games are the best way to experience true fear.
 Unlike movies, television, or music, survival horror puts you in the shoes of the hero, aka the victim.